mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ## [Measurement Set](@id MeasurementSetManual)
-Once measurement devices are integrated into the `Measurement` composite type, we empower users to create measurement sets in a randomized manner.
+Once measurement devices are integrated into the `Measurement` type, we empower users to create measurement sets in a randomized manner.
 To be more precise, users can manipulate the status of devices, activating or deactivating them according to specific settings.
 To illustrate this feature, let us first create a measurement set using the following example:
 ```@example measurementSet
 using JuliaGrid # hide
 @default(unit) # hide